-NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2018
+NOTES TO THE FINANCIAL STATEMENTS For the Fiscal Year Ended June 30, 2019

-District's elected officials to exercise oversight responsibility over such agencies.
+The District considered its financial and operational relationships with potential component units under the reporting entity definition of GASB.
+The basic, but not the only, criterion for including another organization in the District's reporting entity for financial reports is the ability of the District's elected officials to exercise oversight responsibility over such agencies.
 Oversight responsibility implies that one entity is dependent on another and a financial benefit or burden relationship is present and that the dependent unit should be reported as part of the other.